Table of contents: Removal ↓ Installation ↓

 Installation

-Attention.
-If the brake disc needs to be replaced, the second brake disc must also be replaced to ensure uniform braking.
+Note: If it is necessary to replace the brake disc, the second brake disc must also be replaced to ensure uniform braking.
 When replacing the brake discs, the brake pads must also be replaced.

 Check and, if necessary, clean the mating surfaces of the brake disc and hub.
 When installing a new brake disc, remove the protective coating from its surface.

-Install the brake disc on the wheel hub.
+Install the brake disc onto the wheel hub.

 Install the caliper with brake pads.
-Do not kink the brake hose while doing this.
-Check that when the front wheel is fully rotated, the brake hose does not come into contact with the front suspension elements and the body.
+Do not twist the brake hose.
+Check that when the front wheel is fully turned, the brake hose does not contact the front suspension elements and the body.

-Secure the rear caliper with bolts, tightening them to a torque of 95 Nm.
-If bolts with a ribbed head base are being reinstalled, use a wire brush to clean the ribbed surface.
+Secure the rear caliper with the bolts, tightening them to a torque of 95 Nm.
+If re-installing bolts with a ribbed head base, use a wire brush to clean the ribbed surface.

-If the brake hose was disconnected, screw it back in place.
+If the brake hose was disconnected, screw it back into place.

-Remove the polyethylene from the filler neck of the replenishment tank and bleed the appropriate brake circuit.
+Remove the polyethylene from the filler neck of the replenishment tank and bleed the corresponding brake circuit.

 Connect the parking brake cable to the rear brake caliper.

-Apply a thin layer of lubricant to the shoulder that centered the wheel disc.
+Apply a thin layer of grease to the flange that centers the wheel disc.
 Install the wheel, aligning the previously applied marks, and secure it with bolts.
-Lower the vehicle to the ground and tighten the wheel bolts to 120 Nm.
+Lower the car to the ground and tighten the wheel mounting bolts to a torque of 120 Nm.

-Attention.
-Depress the brake pedal several times until the brake pads press against the brake disc.
+Caution: Press the brake pedal several times to press the brake pads against the brake disc.

-Check the brake fluid level in the reservoir and top up if necessary.
+Check the brake fluid level in the reservoir and top it up to normal if necessary.